rezozero/subscribeme/README.md

 $emails[] = new EmailAddress('passenger1@mailjet.com', 'passenger 1');
 // Mailjet only use int for his $templateEmailId
 $templateEmail = 1;
+/**
-/** Mailjet need an array of variables with in key the variables you want to change
+ * Mailjet accepts an array of variables to inject into your transactional template.
- * and value the value you want for replace key in template */
+*/
 $variables = [
     'day' => 'Tuesday',